SpongePowered/SpongeDocs/source/about/glossary.rst

 NPC
   Non-Player Character.
 Any character not controlled by a player, e.g. a Villager.
 Ore
-  The Official Sponge plugin hosting site, not ready yet.
-Use the Sponge Forums instead.
+  The Official Sponge plugin hosting site. https://ore.spongepowered.org/ Patreon
-Patreon
   A Service that allows for donations to projects and organizations.
 If you want to support Sponge, this is the place to look at! `Sponge Patreon Donation Page <https://www.patreon.com/Sponge>`__